dfcreative/tolstoy/readme.md

 //disconnect node b from a, or from all output nodes, if undefined
 //if you need to disconnect all inputs, use `delete(a)` and then `add(a)`. graph.disconnect(b, a?);

+//check whether two nodes are connected graph.isConnected(a, b);

 //default serialization
 graph.toJSON();